Bermuda Sailing Events & Races

 Sailing Events & Yacht Races

 Bermuda hosts a variety of major sailing events, including the oldest regularly scheduled ocean race: the Newport Bermuda Race.
 View a round-up of the island's major sailing races below.

-A high-speed sailing event like no other.
-April 24 – 25, 2021 rival teams from Australia, Denmark, France, Great Britain, Japan, New Zealand, Spain and the United States battle it out at speeds reaching up to 50 knots (about 60 mph) in F50 catamarans.
-Prior to the season start, all eight national teams will take to Bermuda’s Great Sound to hone their skills in a pre-season training camp lasting several weeks through the race weekend.
+A high-speed sailing event like no other took place May 14-15, 2022, Bermuda Sail Grand Prix Presented by Hamilton Princess saw rival teams from Australia, Denmark, France, Great Britain, Japan, New Zealand, Spain, Switzerland, Canada and the United States as they battled it out at speeds reaching up to 50 knots (about 60 mph) in F50 catamarans.
+Prior to the season start, all eight national teams took to Bermuda’s Great Sound to hone their skills in a pre-season training camp lasting several weeks through the race weekend.

-When the first Newport Bermuda Race took place in 1906, people said the participants were crazy.
+When the first Newport Bermuda Race took place in 1906, spectators were enthused and bewildered by the participants' desire to pull off such a brave feat.
 The 635 nautical miles between Newport, Rhode Island and Bermuda offer high winds and big waves – usually the kinds of things seamen do their best to avoid.
 But the challenge and thrills of the race have proven addictive to adventurous types.

 The race is nicknamed "the thrash to the Onion Patch" because of those aforementioned high winds and big waves (a potent mix sailors call "a hard thrash"), and because of Bermuda’s onetime primary export: onions.
 To this day, Bermudians still refer to themselves as “onions.”
 Learn how this race was born.